siamak-amo/dot.scripts/scripts/README.md

 ### Deploy
-As a standard, if any of these scripts depends on another one, it was done by referring to the other's name (without .sh)
+As a standard, if any of these scripts depends on another one, it was done by referring to the other's name (without `.sh` at the end)

-It is convenient to create symbolic links (without `.sh`) from these scripts into some plase (like `~/.local/bin/`) included in your PATH variable:
+It is convenient to create symbolic links from these scripts into some plase (like `~/.local/bin/`) included in your PATH variable:
 ``` bash